 Adding a Worksheet

 Use the Add Worksheet link in the left navigation menu to create additional worksheets for your budget.
 When you select this link, a dialog will open.
 You can choose the type of worksheet you want to add, and edit its default title.
-The following image shows the dialog for adding a workheet.
+The following image shows the dialog for adding a workheet with the default values.

 The worksheet types are: